djvill/APLS/doc/how-to-use/browse-transcripts.md

 {% include screengrab.html src="transcripts/filters-tooltip.png" %}

 To filter by an attribute, select at least one checkbox (for `Transcript type` and `Neighborhood`) or enter text into a textbox (for `Transcript name` and `Duration (sec)`).
-For example, you want to see all transcripts with <span class="transcript-attr">type</span> "interview", you can select the _interview_ checkbox under `Transcript type`:
+For example, if you want to see all transcripts with <span class="transcript-attr">type</span> "interview", you can select the _interview_ checkbox under `Transcript type`:

 {% include screengrab.html src="transcripts/filters-interview.png" %}